Carole King, Smokey Robinson and more to perform for All Together Now streaming show Saturday

 Grammy winners Alan Parsons and David Pack of Ambrosia are expected to perform a first-ever digital duet.

-You can watch the show streaming here starting at 2pm Saturday and on our streaming apps for Fire TV, Android TV, Apple TV and Roku..
-You can also watch it on http://www.alerttheglobe.com/, where you'll also be able to donate directly to the relief fund.
+You can watch the show streaming here starting at 2 p.m.
+PT/ 5 p.m.
+ET Saturday.
+Stream the virtual concert directly to your TV with our brand new apps for Fire TV, Android TV, Apple TV and Roku.
+You can also watch it on http://www.alerttheglobe.com, where you'll also be able to donate directly to the relief fund.

 Carole King, Smokey Robinson and more to perform for All Together Now streaming show Saturday